AndreasOM/anti.cute-ninjas.com/_posts/2010-02-13-Black-Hawk-Down.markdown

 # Colored people are evil
 (Not my message!
 The one of the movie.)

-So these somalian civilist get attacked by US soldiers without reason and start firing back.
+So these somalian civilians get attacked by US soldiers without reason and start firing back.
 That's evil.
-If you are shot by a well feed, clean dressed US solider, you better die!
+If you are shot by a well feed, clean dressed US soldier, you better die!
 Don't protect your life or your family.

-In one scene one of the solidiers shoots an unarmed civilian without any reason.
+In one scene one of the soldiers shoots an unarmed civilian without any reason.
 What's the point?
-I work for the good side, everything I do is right?
+"I work for the good side, everything I do is right"?

 # 19 americans are worth more than 1000 somalians
 In the trailer each of the 19 dead soldiers is glorified.
-The 1000 dead civilians are mentioned in a single line.
+The 1000 dead civilians are mentioned as a sidenote in a single line.

 # Conclusion
 I wonder why a movie like this runs on television.
 Showing this to any under 18 year old should be considered a crime.
-Showing this at all should be considered stupid.
+Showing this at all is stupid.

 # Questions?
 * The somalians had weapons, they must be evil ... or?